 A sudden heart attack took my husband in 2006 aged 44 years and more recently, during covid, my mother.
 Both deaths had a profound effect of me.
 I became part of the team in our church Kingdom Faith Horsham, along with Roger Greene.
 Roger having done the course at St Peter’s felt the call to start the Bereavement conversation at our church.
 Feeling the need to challenge the culture and language we use around loss, dying and death.
 Understanding the need to prepare to ‘die well’.

 Earlier this year I attended a webinar on the Bereavement Friendly Church, affording the opportunity to consider how well or not we are doing as a church in the care of the bereaved.
 The 12 marks of a Bereavement Friendly Church gave the leadership a clear template for not only assessment of current services within the church, but also a clear vision of what to aim for.
 As result, we launched the ‘Evergreen Café’ (like the trees always with you).
-This has proved a wonderful opportunity for past guests to meet up and continue the conversation while keeping the bonds formed over the weeks of the course.
+This has proved a wonderful opportunity for past participants to meet up and continue the conversation while keeping the bonds formed over the weeks of the course.
 Last time we had Roger tell us a bit about his new book!
 Always a welcome if any of your team want to visit!

 Going forward, we have just completed a Zoom The Bereavement Journey course after doing an in-person one through February – March time.
 We have now run 11 programmes with well over 100 people attending.
 The online courses, during COVID in particular have reached people as far as Cyprus, Sweden, Germany, Austria and Scotland!
 Hannah at Kingdom Faith does the heavy lifting with the admin support and keeping the records, absolutely vital.